somiibo/soundcloud-booster-website/_layouts/master/placeholder/legal/terms.md

 You may cancel your subscription at any time by visiting [{{ site.url }}/account]({{ site.url }}/account) and navigating to the Billing section of your account.
 Any other method of cancellation including email, phone, or other means will not be accepted unless otherwise stated or required by law.

-Upon cancellation you will not be charged any further subscription fees.
+Upon cancellation, you will not be charged any further subscription fees.
 No payments already made in respect of subscriptions will be refunded (wholly or partly).

 Any other purchases, including one-time payments, add-ons, or other sales on our site that do not include a free trial period are final and non-refundable once processed.